 Overview of Courses and Resources

-Grant Funding for Researchers combines five existing online grant writing courses and one new learning resource.
-Throughout the materials, participants will learn the skills needed to meet grant application requirements from diverse funding sources.
+The Grant Funding for Researchers collection is comprised of five grant writing courses and a new learning resource, all available anytime on-demand.
+Throughout the collection, participants will learn the skills needed to meet grant application requirements from diverse funding sources.

 Techniques to Writing a Competitive Grant

-In this module, participants will learn grant writing strategies firsthand from researchers who have successfully applied for funding from a variety of sources.
+In this course, participants will learn grant writing strategies firsthand from researchers who have successfully applied for funding from a variety of sources.

 NIH Funding: Navigating the R01 & K Grant Submission Process